 Transformation Flows

-I conducted the UX design of Transformation Flows—defining user journeys, prototyping in UI5/Figma, testing with Data Modelers, and collaborating with PM and Engineering before handing over the feature.
+I led the initial concept definition and UX design of Transformation Flows: defining user journeys, prototyping in UI5/Figma, testing with Data Modelers, and collaborating with PM & Engineering, before handing off the project to another designer to carry forward to completion.

 Jan 2, 2023